Is Edinburgh well known for gin?

 Despite the advances in technology by the middle of the 1970s, there were no gin distilleries in Edinburgh.

-For those that like tonic with their gin, consider the information (below) from Historic Environment Scotland.
+For those that like to add tonic, consider the information (below) from Historic Environment Scotland.

 What is gin?

-The production of gin involves the distillation of neutral spirits with juniper berries and a variety of other botanicals.
+The production involves the distillation of neutral spirits with juniper berries and a variety of other natural ingredients.

-While juniper is the primary flavouring ingredient, other commonly used botanicals include coriander, angelica root, citrus peels, cinnamon, cardamom, and many others.
+While juniper is the primary flavouring ingredient, other commonly used plant-based-elements include coriander, angelica root, citrus peels, cinnamon and cardamom, to name only a few.

-These botanicals contribute to the complex flavour profile and aroma of the spirit.
+Not only do they contribute to the complex flavour profile and aroma of the spirit they give a creative master distiller endless possibilities for exploration.

-There are different styles of gin, each with its own characteristics. among them are:
+There are different styles of this much loved drink, each with its own characteristics.
+Among them are:

 London Dry Gin: This style is known for its dry and crisp taste.
 Despite the name, it can be produced anywhere, not just in London.
-London Dry Gin is typically juniper-forward and does not contain any added sweeteners after distillation.
+It is typically juniper-forward and does not contain any added sweeteners after distillation.

-Plymouth Gin: Originating from the city of Plymouth in England, this style has a slightly sweeter and earthier flavour compared to London Dry Gin.
+Plymouth Gin: Originating from the city of Plymouth in England, this style has a slightly sweeter and earthier flavour compared to London Dry.

-Old Tom Gin: This style is a slightly sweeter and more aromatic variation of gin.
+Old Tom Gin: This style is a slightly sweeter and more aromatic variation.
 It was popular during the 18th and 19th centuries and is experiencing a revival in recent years.

 New Western or Contemporary Gin: This style encompasses a broader range of gins that deviate from the traditional juniper-forward profile.
-New Western gins may emphasise other botanicals and offer more diverse flavour profiles.
+New Western versions may emphasise other botanicals and offer more diverse flavour profiles.

-Gin is a versatile spirit used in a wide range of cocktails, such as the classic Gin and Tonic, Martini, Negroni, and Tom Collins, among many others.
+It’s a versatile spirit used in a wide range of cocktails, including the classic Gin and Tonic, Martini, Negroni, and Tom Collins, among many others.
 Its distinct flavours make it a popular choice among cocktail enthusiasts.

 Craft gin

-The term craft gin is a well-used description by gin distillers and gin lovers generally, but what is craft gin?
+The term craft gin is a well-used description by distillers and gin enthusiasts , but what is it?

-Craft gin refers to a type of gin that is produced in small batches by independent distilleries, often with only a small team overseeing the operation.
-But, in the process using traditional methods and high-quality ingredients.
+The term generally refers to a type of spirit that is produced in small batches by independent distilleries, often with only a small team overseeing the operation.
+But, in the process, using traditional methods and high-quality ingredients.

 Craft gin distillers focus on creating unique and artisanal flavours by carefully selecting botanicals and employing various distillation techniques.

-Unlike mass-produced gins, craft gins are handcrafted and may have a more distinct and complex flavour profile.
+Unlike mass-produced spirit, bespoke gins are often handcrafted and may have a more distinct and complex flavour profile.

-Craft gin distillers prioritise quality over quantity and pay close attention to every step of the production process.
-They also tend to source locally grown or foraged ingredients whenever possible to create unique regional expressions of gin.
+Distillers may source locally grown or foraged ingredients whenever possible to create unique regional expressions of the drink.

 Craft gin has gained popularity in recent years as consumers have shown an increasing interest in artisanal spirits.

-This trend has led to the emergence of numerous craft gin distilleries in Edinburgh and around the world, each with its own signature style and flavour profiles.
+This trend has led to the emergence of numerous craft gin distilleries in Edinburgh, each with its own signature style and flavour profiles.

 However, there are some concerns from small distillers that the word craft has become so overused in the drinks industry, becoming in the process, relatively meaningless.